In 1984, the five-year-old daughter of Clyde “Ray” Spencer, a Vancouver, Washington police officer allegedly suggested

 Not long after, Spencer’s two natural children came forward to say they were never molested or raped by their father.
 Both of the children testified at a hearing in 2009 that the abuse never occurred.
 The boy testified that after being repeatedly and extensively questioned, he finally agreed to say he was abused so that the police would leave him alone.
 The girl testified that she doesn’t recall what she told police, but she did remember getting ice cream.
 The step-son refused to recant and contended he had been molested.

 In October, 2009, based on the Brady violations and recantations, a court of appeals vacated the plea, saying, “The recantations that remained consistent through direct and cross-examination coupled with the significant irregularities in how the case was prosecuted…require that we grant Spencer’s petition and remand for withdrawal of his plea.”
 On September 29, 2010, Spencer withdrew his plea and at the same time, Clark County prosecutors dismissed the charges.

-In June, 2011, Spencer, who moved to Sacramento, California to live with the woman he married while in prison, filed a federal lawsuit against Clark County as well as police and prosecutors involved in the case.
+In June 2011, Spencer, who moved to Sacramento, California to live with the woman he married while in prison, filed a federal lawsuit against Clark County as well as police and prosecutors involved in the case.
 In February 2014, a jury awarded Spencer $9 million in damages, but a judge overturned the verdict in August 2014.
 Spencer indicated he would appeal the judge's decision.

 – Maurice Possley